luukfroling/Mechanica/content/special/ChX2_CracksInMecha.md

 ```
 $$\tan \phi = \frac{\Delta p}{p} \Rightarrow \phi \approx \frac{\Delta p}{p} \text{ if } \phi \ll 1$$

--  The momentum change is due to the force $F_c$ working for a time period $\Delta t$ on the particle:
+The momentum change is due to the force $F_c$ working for a time period $\Delta t$ on the particle:

 $$ dP = Fdt -\rightarrow \Delta p \approx F_c \Delta t$$

-The time the particle is in the atom is estimated as follows.
-The particle has a velocity $v_0$ and it has to travel a distance $2r_0$ through the atom, thus $\Delta t \approx \frac{2r_0}{v_0} $.
+The time the particle is in the atom is estimated as follows: the particle has a velocity $v_0$ and it has to travel a distance $2r_0$ through the atom, thus $\Delta t \approx \frac{2r_0}{v_0} $.
 We assume that the change in momentum is small, so that we can still use $v_0$ as an estimate of the velocity with which the $\alpha$-particle travels.

--  If we put everything together, we find:
+If we put everything together, we find:

 $$ \frac{\Delta p}{p} \ll \frac{q_\alpha Q_g}{4 \pi \epsilon_0} \frac{1}{r_0^2} \cdot \frac{2r_0}{v_0} = \frac{q_\alpha Q_g}{2 \pi \epsilon_0} \frac{1}{r_0 v_0} \ll 1$$